-From staying in touch with friends and family back home to apps of all sorts, our phones often play a big role in 21st-Century travel.
+From staying in touch with folks back home to apps of all sorts, our phones play a big role in travel.
 However, they also can be really expensive if you don't do it right.
-Here are some tips to save you money and make travel easier if you are using your your smart phone abroad.
+Here are some tips to save you money and make travel easier if you are using your phone abroad.

 Many major US wireless carriers will now "unlock" your phone for you.
 This allows you to use a SIM card from any carrier in any country, which allows you to get rid of those expensive roaming charges.
 You can purchase a prepaid SIM card when you arrive at your destination.

-Turning off your data will ensure that, when you're not on Wi-Fi, apps don't eat up all your data or make you exceed the data limit you have.
+Turning off your data will ensure that, when you're not on Wi-Fi, apps don't eat up all your data or make you exceed your data.
 You can still send and receive calls or texts while your data roaming is off.
-Keeping your phone in airplane mode will save your battery in a pinch.
+Keeping your phone in airplane mode will save your battery charge.
 Disabling "push notifications" and manually loading your email will help save data as well.

-Google Voice, WhatsApp, Skype, FaceTime and Facebook Messenger are all free apps that allow you to inexpensively call and text with friends and family back home.
+Google Voice, WhatsApp, Skype, FaceTime and Facebook Messenger are all free apps that allow you to inexpensively communicate with people in the US.

 If you have a limited amount of data available, you can monitor your usage on most phones.
 This ensures you don't go over your data limit and rack up overage fees.

-You won't want to rely on Wi-Fi abroad to download apps you may need while traveling.
-There are tons of apps out there for travelers, but a few staples include Google Translate, Evernote, Yelp, local map apps and TripIt.
+You won't want to rely on Wi-Fi abroad to download apps.
+There are tons of worthwhile apps developed with travelers in mind, but a few staples include Google Translate, Citymapper, Triposo and TripIt.